first-line-outsourcing/flo.sls/README.md

      ${stage}: your_key_here
      ```
      Where stage can be `local`, `dev`, `test` and `prod`
    - You can add any environment variables.
 If you need to secure them, encrypt them.
-It\`s recommended to use [params](https://www.serverless.com/framework/docs/guides/parameters#stage-parameters) for none secure variables.
+Check FAQ section of this document for useful information about `env.yaml` and Serverless stage parameters.

    - Copy the value of variable and run the command in the root of the project
      ```
      sls env --attribute VARIABLE_NAME --value variable_value --stage your_stage --encrypt